 [1, 'a', [2, 3], ['b', 'c']]

-Need I say that we assign a list to a variable?
-An object of any type can to assigned to a variable.
+Need I say that we can assign a list to a variable?
+Well, an object of any type can to assigned to a variable, and so of course lists can be assigned to variables.

 >>> mixed_list = [1, 'a', [2, 3], ['b', 'c']]